Security

 Owner-approved authority

-Generated drafts, entity candidates, and mutation proposals require human review before they become active canonical answers.
+Generated drafts, entity candidates, and mutation proposals require human review before they become active approved answers.

 Bounded logging